Carnegie (yacht): Destruction

 After completing 43,000 mi of the planned voyage, Carnegie put into the port of Apia, Samoa for supplies on 28 November 1929.
 While refuelling with gasoline there was an explosion, which mortally wounded Captain Ault and killed the cabin boy.
 Carnegie burnt to the waterline within a few hours.

 Scientific legacy

-Carnegie carried a wide range of oceanographic, atmospheric and geomagnetic instrumentation and many scientists were associated with its findings and analysis, notably Harald Sverdrup, Roger Revelle and Scott Forbush (who escaped the fire that destroyed the ship in 1929).
+Carnegie carried a wide range of oceanographic, atmospheric and geomagnetic instrumentation and many scientists were associated with its findings and analysis, notably Harald Sverdrup, Roger Revelle and Scott Forbush (who escaped the fire that destroyed the sailing ship) when docked in Samoa in the South Pacific Ocean in November 1929).

 Geomagnetism

 By 1930 the Department of Terrestrial Magnetism had enough data to be able to produce a much better view of Earth's magnetic field than had previously been available.
-The loss of Carnegie left a void in capability to collect oceanic magnetic data.
+The loss of the sailing brigantine schooner / yacht Carnegie in 1929 after 20 years of work, left a void in the capability to collect oceanic magnetic data.
 By 1951 world magnetic charts were badly flawed.
-As a result the U.S. Navy Hydrographic Office initiated Project Magnet, an airborne program to collect magnetic data world wide.
+As a result the United States Navy Oceanographic / Hydrographic Office initiated the Navy's Project Magnet, an airborne program to collect additional magnetic data world wide.
 The introduction of the proton precession magnetometer enabled magnetic data collection from steel-hulled ships routine by 1957 making the extreme measures used for Carnegie unnecessary.